rcalfredson/nBLAST4Py/README.md

 ## Setup
 ### Install Python
 #### For Ubuntu
-[These instructions](https://tecadmin.net/install-python-3-8-ubuntu/) yielded success; the only addition is that the flag `--enable-shared` must be passed when calling `configure`.
+[These instructions](https://tecadmin.net/install-python-3-8-ubuntu/) yielded success; the only additions are that 1) the flag `--enable-shared` must be passed when calling `configure` and 2) afterward, the command `sudo ldconfig /usr/local/lib` is required to be able to install Python packages.
 #### For Windows
 The [installer executables](https://www.python.org/downloads/) provided by the Python Software Foundation worked well.
 ### Install Boost.Python